 What are the most frequent causes of bus accidents?

 Whether a commercial bus, tour bus, public transportation bus, or school bus, an accident can serious injuries to a large amount of people.
 Some of the more common causes of bus accidents include:

 - Bus driver negligence.
 When a bus driver fails to follow traffic rules, they put everyone on the bus at risk.
 These actions include things like speeding, failing to yield right of way, driving while fatigued, distracted, or under the influence.

 - Mechanical issues.
 When a bus company fails to properly maintain or repair their vehicles, a bus can fail on the road and cause an accident.
 Any malfunction or failure in things like brakes, tires, lights, steering, or blinkers raises the risk of a collision or loss of control of the vehicle.

 - Weather or environment.
 Poor weather and road conditions can also lead to accidents, especially when bus drivers take unnecessary risks.
 Accidents can also occur when roadways are not properly salted or paved, or when another vehicle spills debris or cargo on the road.

 - Other drivers.
 In some cases, the bus driver is not at fault at all for the accident, but another driver instead.
 When another vehicle, whether a passenger car or commercial truck causes a bus accident, our Kentucky attorneys work to ensure they are held accountable.

-The personal injury attorneys at Wilt & Associates can investigate the circumstances of your accident and injuries to determine how it happened and who should be held liable.
+The personal injury attorneys at Wilt Injury Lawyers can investigate the circumstances of your accident and injuries to determine how it happened and who should be held liable.